frdwhite24/nvim/README.md

   makefile by adding prerequisites, headless Neovim start-up to make sure plugins, Treesitter parsers and language servers are all installed)
 - Record start-up time and incrementally improve it
-- Pull out all the to-dos into a checklist in the readme